AIM-SKKU/SUN-RGBD-IS/README.md

 # SUN-RGBD-IS
 A dataset converted from SUN-RGBD into COCO-style instance segmentation format

-We have exclusively converted the data acquired from SUN RGB-D using Kinect v2
+We have exclusively converted the data acquired from SUN-RGBD using Kinect v2

 ![image](./img/img1.jpg)